 Patent Licensing Royalty Rates: Everything You Need to Know

-Patent licensing royalty rates is a percentage of the gross or net profit made on each sale of a specific product.
-6 min read
+Patent licensing royalty rates are a percentage of the gross or net profit made on each sale of a product.7 min read

-Patent licensing royalty rates is a percentage of the gross or net profit made on each sale of a specific product.
+Patent licensing royalty rates are a percentage of the gross or net profit made on each sale of a product.
 Generally, a royalty is provided between the inventor (the licensor) and manufacturer, publisher, agent, or distributor (the licensee).
 Essentially, an inventor will enter into a license arrangement to have the manufacturer, publisher, agent, or distributor of the product sell it for the inventor.
-Since the licensee is doing the legwork, it will be the main party benefitting from selling the product; however, the license arrangement will establish a royalty rate, which is the rate the inventor will receive each and every time the product sells.
+Since the licensee is doing the legwork, it will be the main party benefiting from selling the product; however, the license arrangement will establish a royalty rate, which is the rate the inventor will receive every time the product sells.

 Criteria for Receiving Royalties

 One of the most significant steps in licensing an invention or idea is establishing the royalty rate the inventor wants to receive in return for granting a licensee the right to manufacture and sell the invention.
-To reiterate, the royalty rate is the rate the inventor will receive from the licensee on the product being sold.
-Therefore, the inventor will receive money (the royalty) for each sale.
+Royalty payments are affected by a number of factors, including:

 Types of Royalty and License Fees

-Most licenses will indicate in the agreement that one or more of the following will be paid by the licensee: an up-front license fee (this is the upfront compensation mentioned above), continuous lump sum license fee payments, and/or rolling royalties.
-There may, however, be circumstances when the inventor should grant a royalty-free license.
-A perfect example would be if the inventor is receiving a benefit in some other way.
+Most patent licenses will indicate in the agreement that one or more of the following will be paid by the licensee: an up-front license fee (this is the upfront compensation mentioned above), continuous lump sum license fee payments, and/or rolling royalties.
+In certain circumstances, the inventor should grant a royalty-free license, such as if he or she is receiving another benefit.
 For instance, the inventor may also provide research services in return for compensation.